 Q: What is the course schedule?

 A: This course follows the UNC schedule; meaning, the course will be in session for the duration of the UNC semester.
 We will not hold class on University holidays or breaks.
-The course meets Tuesday and Thursday evening (6 PM – 10 PM) and occasionally on weekends (4-5 per semester); for summer courses, we reduce the number of weekends by meeting Tuesday, Wednesday, and Thursday evenings.
-We will not hold class if the university closes for inclement weather, but due to the State Office of EMS requirements, any missed hours will have to be rescheduled and made up.
+The course meets Tuesday and Thursday evening (6 PM – 10 PM) and occasionally on weekends (5-7 per semester); for summer courses, we reduce the number of weekends by meeting Tuesday, Wednesday, and Thursday evenings.
+We will not hold class if the university closes for inclement weather or other circumstances, but due to the State Office of EMS requirements, any missed hours will have to be rescheduled and made up.

 Q: How do I become a certified provider in NC or elsewhere?